IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/service-fabric/cluster/application-type/README.md

 ### Parameter: `serviceFabricClusterName`

 The name of the parent Service Fabric cluster.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string